chanzuckerberg/safe_type/README.md

 - `SafeType::Symbol`
 - `SafeType::Time`

-Under the hood, they are all just SafeType rules.
+Under the hood, they are all just `Rule` classes with parameters:
 - `default`: a rule with default value specified
 - `strict`: a rule with `required: true`, so no empty values are allowed, or it throws `EmptyValueError`

-## Apply the rules
+## Apply the Rules
-As we've seen in the use cases, we can call `coerce` to apply a set of `SafeType::Rule`s.
+As we've seen in the use cases, we can call `coerce` to apply a set of `SafeType::Rule` classes.
-Rules can be bundled together as elements in an array or values in a hash.
+`Rule` classes can be bundled together as elements in an array or values in a hash.

 ### `coerce` vs `coerce!`
 - `SafeType::coerce` returns a new object, corresponding to the rules.
 The unspecified fields will not be included in the new object.